-A calorie-deficit robs the brain of performing in the way that is intended to.
+A calorie deficit robs the brain of performing in the way that is intended.
 It is very difficult to ask for help for this disorder.
-These behaviors are compulsive and all consuming and can lead to major medical issues.
+These behaviors are compulsive and all-consuming and can lead to major medical issues.
 In fact, eating disorders are the number one cause of death of all mental health conditions, including substance use.

 The world has become a place where people are compulsively tied to their phones, computers, social media platforms, and gaming devices at all times.
-Similar with substance use disorders, for a person struggling with a digital addiction, these devices become a way to check out of the world.
+Similar to substance use disorders, for a person struggling with a digital addiction, these devices become a way to check out of the world.
 Everything in life becomes secondary to the digital world.
 Real interactions with other humans, employment, family relations, school, finances, and a person’s sleep cycle are disrupted by this obsession.
-For this digital addict, social interaction and self-esteem are derived almost entirely from a fantasy world found inside of an electronic device.
-They often become emotionally dysregulated and struggle with real life interactions with those around them and other worldly obligations of daily living.
+For this digital addict, social interaction and self-esteem are derived almost entirely from a fantasy world found inside an electronic device.
+They often become emotionally dysregulated and struggle with real-life interactions with those around them and otherworldly obligations of daily living.

-The codependent can appear to be very caring and a lot of people will have empathy for the anxiety that they are feeling.
+The codependent can appear to be very caring.
+And a lot of people will have empathy for the anxiety that they are feeling.
 However, there is a secondary gain of focusing so much attention on another individual.
 In doing so, this person is able to avoid their own feelings of inadequacy and shame.
-Fixation on friendships, romantic relationships, or their children’s behaviors, can completely override all other obligations in a persons life and can have major emotional, medical and financial repercussions.
+Fixation on friendships, romantic relationships, or their children’s behaviors, can completely override all other obligations in a person’s life.
+This can have major emotional, medical, and financial repercussions.

-Of note, codependency is also a huge barrier in the recovery process for the individual who is struggling with addiction and can enable the process for this person, which is ultimately destructive to all parties involved.
+Of note, codependency is also a huge barrier in the recovery process for the individual who is struggling with addiction.
+It can enable the process for this person, which is ultimately destructive to all parties involved.

 More about Process Addictions

 Process addictions rob people of serenity and the relationships that are the most important to them.
-Almost any behavior can become problematic if it is used compulsively over a period time.
-People also become addicted to shopping, stealing, hoarding, romantic relationships, OCD behaviors, sex, pornography and shopping.
-Any behavior that is engaged in compulsively, is accompanied by shame and guilt, or involves deception, minimization, or the need to hide it, is worthwhile to investigate or seek treatment for.
-The goal of sobriety or real recovery is not simply putting down the drug or the drink (or behavior in this case); rather, the goal is to be a person who feels at peace in themselves as a human being, and operates with integrity in all of their affairs.
+Almost any behavior can become problematic if it is used compulsively over a period of time.
+People also become addicted to shopping, stealing, hoarding, romantic relationships, OCD behaviors, sex, pornography, and shopping.
+Any behavior that is engaged compulsively, can be accompanied by shame and guilt or involves deception, minimization, or the need to hide it.
+These behaviors are worthwhile to investigate or seek treatment for.
+The goal of sobriety or real recovery is not simply putting down the drug or the drink (or behavior in this case); rather, the goal is to be a person who feels at peace in themselves as a human being and operates with integrity in all of their affairs.

 Mangrove Therapy Group clinicians specialize in all aspects of addiction, substance use disorders, and trauma recovery.
-We want to help clients dig deep and find lasting serenity in their daily lives, and this includes examining and treating all existing trauma, family disruptions, unhealthy thought patterns, and maladaptive behaviors.
+Our team helps clients dig deep and find lasting serenity in their daily lives, and this includes examining and treating all existing trauma, family disruptions, unhealthy thought patterns, and maladaptive behaviors.